joksulainen/LTL-Discord-Bot/README.md

 ## DISCLAIMER

-This project is not produciton ready and should not be used.
+This project is not production ready and should not be used.

 ## How to use